peak-ai/terraform-modules/tags/README.md

 `Tags` for AWS Resources or `Labels` for Kubernetes objects allows Users to add metadta to Resource/Objects.
 Each tag is simple key-value pair which makes it easier to manage, search for, and filter resources.

-This modules defines base `tags` we here at Peak assign to each of our resources and are just a base Idea.
-You might might change that as per your organisation's needs.
-In that  case feel free to fork this repo and define base tags fits your organisation needs.
+This module defines base `tags` we here at Peak assign to each of our resources and are just a base Idea.
+You might want change that as per your organisation's needs.
+In that  case feel free to fork this repo and define base tags that fits your organisation needs.

 ## Gist